ligato/docs/docs/plugins/connection-plugins.md

 ### Token-based Authorization

 REST plugin supports authorization based on tokens.
-To enable this feature, use the paramter contained in the [REST plugin config file][http-config]:
+To enable this feature, use the paramter contained in the [REST config file][http-config]:

 ```
 enable-token-auth: true